MichaelStott/tech-squawks/web/content/aws/iam/_index.md

 # IAM

-When managing AWS accounts and developing services that need access to cloud resources, it is necessary to provide a way to define levels of access to AWS APIs and resources within a given AWS account.
-AWS Identity and Access Management (IAM) service enables cloud administrators to manage access for given actors within an AWS account.
+When managing AWS accounts, it is necessary define levels of access to AWS APIs and resources for different users and entities.
+AWS Identity and Access Management (IAM) service enables cloud administrators to manage access for actors within an AWS account.